 Senate Bill 854 requires all contractors and subcontractors meet minimum qualification requirements and register with the Department of Industrial Relations (DIR) in order to be eligible to bid and work on public works projects.
 Public works refers to construction, alteration, demolition, installation, or repair work (including maintenance) done under contract and paid for by public funds.

-As of March 1, 2015, only registered contractors and subcontractors will be eligible to bid on public works projects.
+Only registered contractors and subcontractors will be eligible to bid on public works projects.

 - $25,000 for new construction, alteration, installation, demolition or repair